kylemanna/blog.kylemanna.com/_posts/2013-06-30-ssd-caching-using-dmcache-tutorial.md

 Future Steps
 ------------

-I need to purchase a new SSD, I have my sights set on a Samsung SSD 840 Pro, but am waiting for a good deal.
-At that point I can stop worrying about by dying SSD.
-At that point I'll then try dm-cache over my entire home file system and see what kind of trouble I can get in to.
+I need to purchase a new SSD, I have my sights set on a Samsung SSD 840 Pro, but I am waiting for a good deal.
+At that point I can stop worrying about by dying SSD and then try dm-cache over my entire /home file system and see what kind of trouble I can get in to.

 Later I'm going to explore tweaking the cache parameters as right now the policies don't seem to fit my desired use case.
 I don't want long sequential operations going straight to the hard drives, I'd rather they go to the SSD until they need to migrated.
 Additionally, it'd be nice if there was a continuous ongoing migration of all the dirty data on the SSD to the old hard drives.